Skip to main content

 • STEP030

-Once the JCL file is tailored and copied into the EXEC_DIR directory, and once the steps are reported into OpCon, the tailored JCL can be executed.
+After the JCL file is tailored, copied into EXEC_DIR, and the steps have been reported to OpCon, the tailored JCL is run on Unikix BPE.

-The Unikix command executed to start a job is:
+The Unikix command used to start the job is:

 unikixjob jobname -c class -w -j -R stepname

--R stepnamestepname restarts the job at the specified step.
+-R stepnameRestarts the job at the specified step.

-The Unikix job number is derived from the standard output of the unikixjob command.
-To find the job number in the standard output, the following regular expression is used:
+The Unikix job number is captured from standard output of the unikixjob command.
+The connector matches the following regular expression to find the job number:

 JOB (\d+):\s+Ready

-The job number is used later on to get the Unikix job return code.
+The job number is then used to retrieve the Unikix job return code.

-To get the history file corresponding to the job that has just been launched, the connector:
+To find and move the history file for the job that was just run, the connector:

-• browses the UNIKIX_LOG_DIR directory and looks for files whose name starts with the job name
+1. Browses the UNIKIX_LOG_DIR directory and looks for files whose names start with the job name.

 lststs -j512 -c